1. Homesite Walk

-After you select your homesite and prior to signing an Agreement of Sale, you will tour your new home’s location with your Construction Manager and New Homes Counselor.
+After you select your homesite and prior to signing an Agreement of Sale, you will tour your new home’s location with your Construction Manager and Sales Associate.
 Learn more about the unique features of your homesite such as grades, orientation and utilities.
 Review the location of structural additions like sunrooms, super rooms, patios or decks that take advantage of the unique character or your homesite and natural beauty of this active adult community.

 Join our professional Design Consultant to learn about customizing your home.
 Enjoy an overview of the wide range of builder and designer features.

 Select builder and designer features during the selections process, which begins seven to nine months prior to settlement depending upon whether you’ve selected our Custom Home Program.
 We will complete selections five or six months prior to settlement to ensure ample time to obtain building permits and construct your new home to meet your schedule.

 The Project Manager will meet with you to review the entire building process, introduce you to the construction team, review your selections and confirm the construction schedule for your retirement living home.
 This happens five to six months before settlement.

 5. Rough Inspection

 Two to three months prior to settlement – and following completion of framing, utilities and insulation – our Construction Team and Sales Associate will tour your new home with you.
 At this time, they will verify your selections and provide an updated schedule for completion of your new home.

 Approximately 45 days before your settlement, the Construction Team will inspect your new home.
 Following this inspection, our Settlement Coordinator will send you a letter confirming your move-in date.